multitudes/AdventOfCode2020Playground.playground/README.md

 ## Day14

 What I said on twitter: "This is bat shit crazy" and I mean it! 😅
+(Better not to run part 2 on the Xcode playgrounds on the main page for now until I optimize it!
 Part one was no problem but part two took 10 minutes on my 2018 Mac Mini i9 processor!
 There is something I still do not know about operations in memory.
 Clearly creating binary strings from strings is expensive.
 I still do not know how to make it faster.